 Some support we provide requires an assessment of needs.
 This is where we look at your needs, or those of the person you are caring for, and see what support is needed.

-If you regularly care for someone you have a right to ask for a carer’s assessment.
+If you care for someone you have a right to ask for a carer’s assessment.
 The assessment will look at the impact that caring has on you and the support that you may need.

-Caring may have an effect on you, for example your health, work, social life, finance, education, family and personal life.
+Caring may have an affect on you, for example your health, work, social life, finance, education, family and personal life.
 It is important that you know what help is available to help you balance you caring life with a ‘life of your own’.